window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments)}; gtag('js', new Date()); gtag('config', 'UA-102181678-1');

 Because the stage is so far from the audience (almost 30 feet from front row to Grand Drape), many users prefer the pit cover for their events.

-The cover is 2-1/2 feet above the front aisle, (13 inches below the stage) 12 feet deep and is 28 to 40 feet wide (see diagram).
-An 8′x8′ section elevates to the stage and drops about 2 feet into the pit on hydraulics.
+The pit cover is 2-1/2 feet above the front aisle, (13 inches below the stage) 12 feet deep and is 28 to 40 feet wide (see diagram).
+An 8 ′x 8′ section elevates to the stage and drops about 2 feet into the pit on hydraulics.
 There is a single intermediate step down to the pit cover.
 Bandshell units can be rolled into place on the apron (behind the performers) for acoustic concerts.
 Quite a bit of lighting can be done on the pit cover, including back lighting from the “A-Bar” and the first electric, but no flying of scenery is possible downstage of the Grand Drape.

-The working height of the pit cover can be altered, but is all manual labor and quite time-consuming.
+The working height of the pit cover can be altered, but it is all manual labor and quite time-consuming.

 The theatre is equipped with a small upright piano.
 By special request, we can obtain a Steinway baby grand or full-size Steinway Concert Grand.